How We Treat Our Employees

 b) Political Involvement

 - Employee involvement in the political process as individuals on their own time and with their own funds is a matter of personal choice.
-Kimball Electronics political contributions and lobbying activity are controlled corporately
+Kimball's political contributions and lobbying activity are controlled corporately and should not

 c) International Business Relationships

-with applicable U.S. laws (such as the Foreign Corrupt Practices Act "FCPA") as well as Kimball Electronics ethical principles, regardless of any local custom or practice.
+U.S. laws (such as the Foreign Corrupt Practices Act "FCPA") as well as Kimball's ethical principles, regardless of any local custom or practice.

-- The FCPA, other U.S. laws, and similar laws of other countries prohibit employees, on behalf of Kimball Electronics, from directly or indirectly making, promising, authorizing or offering anything of value to a government
+- The FCPA, other U.S. laws, and similar laws of other countries prohibit employees, on behalf of Kimball, from directly or indirectly making, promising, authorizing or offering anything of value to a government official, representative

 - Employees should not offer anything of value (e.g., money or monetary equivalents, gifts, travel, entertainment) directly or through third persons (including but not limited to third parties like suppliers, resellers or distributors),